-Subsequent to June 30, 2017, the Company:
+During the period ended September 30, 2017, the Company:

-- a) closed the first tranche of a non-brokered private placement by issuing 4,860,001 units at a price of \$0.30 per unit for gross proceeds of \$1,458,000.
+a) closed a non-brokered private placement by issuing 5,750,001 units at a price of \$0.30 per unit for gross proceeds of \$1,725,000.
 Each unit consists of one common share and one common share purchase warrant.
 Each warrant will entitle the holder thereof to acquire an additional common share of the Company for a period of twenty-four months at an exercise price of \$0.45.
-The warrants are subject to an acceleration clause such that if the closing price of the Company's shares on the TSX Venture Exchange is at or above \$0.65 per share for a period of ten consecutive trading days during the term of the warrants, the Company may accelerate the expiry date of the Warrants to not less than 30 days following the date of notice. - b) granted 300,000 stock options to an officer of the Company, exercisable at a price of \$0.31 per option for a period of 5 years. - c) closed the second tranche of a non-brokered private placement by issuing 890,000 units at a price of \$0.30 per unit for gross proceeds of \$267,000.
-Each unit consists of one common share and one common share purchase warrant.
-Each warrant will entitle the holder thereof to acquire an additional common share of the Company for a period of twenty-four months at an exercise price of \$0.45.
-Finder's fees of \$19,440 and 64,800 finders' warrants were paid in connection with the final tranche of the private placement.
-Each finder's warrant entitles the holder to acquire one common share of the Company at \$0.45 for 24 months.
-Total finder's fees of \$131,160 and 437,200 warrants were paid in connection with the private placement. - d) granted 300,000 stock options to a consultant to the Company, exercisable at a price of \$0.30 per option for a period of 2 years.
+Total finder's fees of \$131,160 and 437,200 warrants were paid in connection with the private placement.
+Each finder's warrant entitles the holder to acquire one common share of the Company at \$0.45 for 24 months, subject to an acceleration clause such that if the closing price of the Company's shares on the TSX Venture Exchange is at or above \$0.65 per share for a period of ten consecutive trading days during the term of the warrants, the Company may accelerate the expiry date of the Warrants to not less than 30 days following the date of notice.

+b) granted 300,000 stock options to officers of the Company, exercisable at a price of \$0.31 per option for a period of 5 years.

+Subsequent to September 30, 2017, the Company granted 300,000 stock options to a consultant to the Company, exercisable at a price of \$0.30 per option for a period of 2 years, and 440,000 stock options exercisable at a price of \$0.27 expired on November 22, 2017.